What are Zone Tags?

 Then, select Zones.

 Select the edit button next to the Zone to which you would like to add tags.

 From here, you can see the tags that are already present, and add new and existing tags to the zone.

 Why are zone tags important you may ask?

-There are two primary functions of zone tags that make your life easier from the get go.
+There are two primary functions of zone tags that set you up for success.

 As you add more and more users to your system to contribute content to your Carousel signage, zone tags allow you to simply assign rights to a zone tag to give users access to any zone that is tagged with that specific zone tag.